MakeAWishFoundation/SwiftyMocky/README.md

 ![Generating mock][example-given]

-All protocol methods are nicely put into **MethodProxy**, with matching signature.
+All protocol methods are nicely put into **Given**, with matching signature.
 That allows to use auto-complete (just type `.`) to see all mocked protocol methods, and specify return value for them.

 All method attributes are wrapped as **Parameter** enum, allowing to choose between `any` and `value`, giving great flexibility to mock behaviour.
 Please consider following: